gmalbert/schoolCycleDays/README.md

 ![alt text](https://github.com/gmalbert/schoolCycleDays/blob/main/calendar_event.JPG "Sample calendar entry")

 ## Conclusion
-This is my first python program, so I am positive that I was a lot less efficient than I could have been.
+This is my first python program, so I am positive that the code is a lot less efficient than it could have been.
 It works, and so I'm putting it out there for others.
 If you have suggestions for improving the code and/or want new features, please create a PR, and I'll be happy to do my best.
 I enjoy this even if it can be a bit frustrating at times.